NganTram/NganTram-CIS24C-finalproject/README.md

 #Trigonometry Function Visualizer

 Overview
 The Trigonometry Function Visualizer is a Flask-based web application designed to graph trigonometric functions and their inverses.
-It provides users with functionality to find the domain and range of these functions, identify vertical asymptotes for tangent and cotangent functions, and determine horizontal asymptotes for their inverses, along with the end behaviors for each function.
+It provides users domain and range of these functions,  and asymptotes of tangent and cotangent functions.

 Features

-- Graphing trigonometric functions: sine, cosine, tangent, and cotangent.
+- Displaying graph of trigonometric functions: sine, cosine, tangent, and cotangent.
-- Plotting inverses of trigonometric functions.
+- Displaying inverses of trigonometric functions.
-- Calculating and displaying the domain and range.
+- Showing the domain and range of listed trigononometric functions
-- Identifying vertical and horizontal asymptotes.
+- Showing asymptotes of tangent and cotangent functions.

 Requirements: